 - If no one from the originally scheduled group shows up within 10 minutes, GSR On-Demand will show a link, which will allow you to cancel the original group’s reservation and reserve the room for your group.

-* Note that this feature of SPIKE is only available from the computer located in the Group Study Room.
-(In other words, you can’t use SPIKE to bump someone’s reservation unless you are in the room and intend to use it.)
+* Note that this feature of GSR Reservations is only available from the computer located in the Group Study Room.
+(In other words, you can’t use GSR Reservations to bump someone’s reservation unless you are in the room and intend to use it.)

 Other study room policies: